-According to Science Daily, the number one reason why diets fail is because dieters underestimate the amount of calories they consume.
-In my opinion, the number one reason why diets fail is because dieters want to eat things that most diets don’t permit.
-Fortunately, there are a number of things you can do to lose weight that don’t involve giving up your favorite foods.
+According to Science Daily, the number one reason diets fail is because dieters underestimate the amount of calories they consume.
+In my opinion, the number one reason diets fail is because dieters want to eat things that most diets don’t permit.
+Fortunately, there are a number of things you can do to lose weight that don’t involve giving up your favourite foods.
 In this post we’re going to take a look at breakfast.

 First, let’s focus on when you eat breakfast.
 Out of habit (or what might be perceived as necessity), many of us eat breakfast soon after waking.